wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-custom-domain-name.md

 > [AZURE.NOTE]
 > Since an A record is mapped to a static IP address, it cannot automatically resolve changes to the IP address of your Cloud Service.
 The IP address used by your Cloud Service is allocated the first time you deploy to an empty slot (either production or staging.)
 If you delete the deployment for the slot, the IP address is released by Azure and any future deployments to the slot may be given a new IP address.
 >
 > Conveniently, the IP address of a given deployment slot (production or staging) is persisted when swapping between staging and production deployments or performing an in-place upgrade of an existing deployment.
-For more information on performing these actions, see [How to manage cloud services](cloud-services-how-to-manage.md).
+For more information on performing these actions, see [How to manage cloud services](/documentation/articles/cloud-services-how-to-manage).

 ## Add a CNAME record for your custom domain

 To create a CNAME record, you must add a new entry in the DNS table for your custom domain by using the tools provided by your registrar.
 Each registrar has a similar but slightly different method of specifying a CNAME record, but the concepts are the same.

-1. Use one of these methods to find the **.cloudapp.net** domain name assigned to your cloud service.
+1. Use one of these methods to find the **.chinacloudapp.cn** domain name assigned to your cloud service.

     * Login to the [Azure Management Portal], select your cloud service, select **Dashboard**, and then find the **Site URL** entry in the **quick glance** section.